VysePresident/MafiaBot2/README.md

 -AMBITIOUS - Implement Role PMs and game-running functionality.
 (Significant endevor, will need to be plotted out in more detail later.
 I would like to combine this with the webpage idea if possible, because I think that's a more convenient interface.)

+-Store current game info in a database so that it persists even after the bot is turned off and then back on.

 # BUGS (Bunny):

 -(Logged July 8th, 2023) - But would lead to some disappointments.
 I feel like inviting at random is non-ideal, but if you make friends there